UG-37 Nozzle Designing Using COMPRESS

 Nozzle Design Loads in the WRC 537 Dialog in COMPRESS

-Designing For Piping Loads Using WRC-107/537
+Designing For Piping Loads Using WRC-537 and FEA

 Nozzles serve as the entry and exit ports for vessels.
 With this comes piping connections and pipe loadings.
 Industry practice for many years has been to use the method from WRC-107 (now WRC-537) to assess the stresses on the shell due to these loadings.
 COMPRESS provides the WRC Local Stress option for each nozzle with the ability to set up multiple load cases.
 The API-660 (heat exchanger) load library is available along with the ability to set up your own data set of nozzle design loadings for future use.

 Stresses resulting from the loads entered are shown on the WRC dialog which allows the designer to make adjustments as needed.
+COMPRESS also includes FEA capabilities for nozzles as a standard, no extra cost, feature.

 Static Head Determination